iKevinShah/localflix/README.md

 ## Setting up

+### Easy way (run via docker)

+1. I have published an image for localflix.
+More details : https://github.com/iKevinShah/localflix-docker

+### The older way

 1. Upload this to / or any directory on your local webserver.
 2. Make sure the video directory is available(accessible) on web server.
 3. Create JSON file (manually OR via the filesystem_json_creator.sh) script.